M-o-a-T/moat/doc/spec_message.rst

 * 1
   Poll

-  The second byte contains a timer minifloat.
+  If bit 0 is set, the next byte contains a timer minifloat that states how long the client should wait until it does address assignment / reporting.
+  This is equivalent to the timer minifloat used in Address Assignment.

+  Bit 1 and 2 have different meaning depending on whether bit 0 is on.

+  If bit 0 is on:

+  Bit 1 controls whether devices that already have an address should answer.

+  Bit 2 is reserved.

+  If bit 0 is off:

+  If bit 1 is set, the next byte contains a timer minifloat that states how long the client declares itself to be / is supposed to be listening before shutting down.

+  If bit 2 is set, the next byte contains a timer minifloat that states how long the client sleeps / may sleep before re-polling.

+  Bit 3 and 4 are reserved.

+  A client that's intermittently online typically sends one poll message when it has acquired its address / wakes up.

   Server>client, Server>broadcast:
+  Address check if flag bit 0 is set.

-  The/each client shall sleep some random time between zero and that timer's value, then send its serial number (same format as an Address Assignment request) to the requesting server.
+  The/each client shall sleep some random time between zero and that timer's value, then send its serial number (with Poll flag set) to the requesting server.
 Client devices that don't yet have an address shall use the timer's value to restart their address acquisition if it is not still running.

-  A timer of zero means "immediately" and should not be used with a broadcast destination.
+  An empty address timer means "immediately" and should not be used with a broadcast destination.

+  If flag bit 1 is set, the timer represents the minimum(!) time a polled device must be awake.

+  If flag bit 2 is set, the timer represents the maximum(!) time a polled device may sleep.

+  If the request is directed to a specific client and none of the flag bits are set, the client shall reply immediately.

   Client>broadcast:
   Tell the servers to send any data waiting for the client.
-  The timer states how long the client is going to be available.
+  Timer values 1 and 2 should be used to tell servers the actual time this client will be awake / sleeping.
+Sending a timer should be skipped if it's unchanged since the last wakeup.
+  Timer 0 is reserved.

+  Client>server:
+  Reply to a server>client poll request.

 * 2
   Console / serial port